 How to Keep Your Social Security Card Safe

 You should safeguard your Social Security card as your financial and daily life are dependent on it.

 - Don’t carry your Social Security card with you.
 As you go about your daily business, you don’t need to carry your Social Security card everywhere.
 Instead, you can take a picture of your card with your smartphone and use password protection to conceal your identity from thieves and hackers.

 - Keep your card in a safe place in your home.
 After receiving your replacement Social Security card, make sure your card is safe at home, preferably in a fireproof and watertight safe, along with other important documents.
 You can also contact your bank for a safety deposit box if you will be away for an extended period.

 - Discard financial documents containing your SSN.
 You can safeguard your financial information by shredding bills and documents containing your Social Security Number with your personal paper shredder or using a secure shredding business.

 - Watch out for scammers.
 Fraudsters gain access to personal information through “phishing” tactics, which lets them impersonate a bank or government official.
 Be wary of scammers who call you and claim your Social Security Number is in danger or send text messages asking for personal details.

 Safeguard your Social Security Card

 Your Social Security card is one of the essential documents that support your identity, so it’s critical to keep it safe.
 It is easy to get a new card from the SSA if it gets lost or stolen, but the process takes time.
-You can take steps to protect your information, including your new card, to avoid identity theft and fraud.
+With the immense identity theft statistics in the US, one must take steps to protect your information including your new card, to avoid identity theft and fraud.

 Last Updated on